 Embrace The Yoga Pant

 Would you believe I travel with a bunch of yoga pants?
-A lot of those are dedicated yoga pants for working out or practicing yoga, but others are typically solid black and for traveling.
-Black yoga pants go with everything and with a pair of heels and a nice shirt they can even make for a nice outfit out.
+Many are dedicated yoga pants for working out or practicing yoga, but others are typically solid black and for traveling.
+Black yoga pants go with everything, and with a pair of heels and a nice shirt, they can even make for a nice outfit out.

 They are perfect for travel since they are light, roll up small, and the most comfortable thing a woman can ever wear.
 Invest in a few good pairs of yoga pants for your trip – I promise you won’t regret it.
-My favorite brands are Alala, Yoga Democracy, and 5.11.
+Some of my favorite travel brands are Bluffworks, Salty Crush, prAna, and Title Nine.

 Get Travel Insurance

 I have had travel insurance for four years now.
 I pay almost $500 a year for two million dollars worth of emergency medical insurance.
-Thankfully I have never had to make a claim, but I have heard many stories of travel insurance kicking in for anything for extreme food poisoning, to luggage theft, or even medical air evacs.
+Thankfully I have never had to make a claim, but I have heard many stories of travel insurance kicking in for anything from extreme food poisoning to luggage theft or even medical air evacs.

-We personally use IMG Global for our travel insurance as it is meant for full-time travelers and expats abroad.
-However, World Nomads is what we have used in the past for short term trips abroad.
+We personally use Heymondo for our travel insurance as it is meant for full-time travelers and ex-pats abroad.
+They offer everything from long-term to short-term trips abroad.

 Remember to Check In or Post to Social Media